 As a rule of thumb, you should always pay attention to surfaces before walking on them.
 Additionally, try to avoid the following:

 If your profession or lifestyle requires you to spend extended time walking outside, you should speak with your prosthetic team about the best options for fall prevention.
-Amputees can do a lot to improve their safety with the right prosthetic equipment.
+Amputees can do a lot to improve their safety with the right prosthetic devices and by participating in fall prevention programs tailored to their needs.

 How to Get Up After a Fall: Amputee Dos and Don’ts